 What is a Heat Exchanger?

-This is because exhaust fumes that include carbon monoxide from the heat exchanger could seep into the air through the cracks that normally develop on the metal.
+Exhaust fumes that contain carbon monoxide can seep into the air through cracks that develop on metal.
 Carbon monoxide is a poisonous gas that has no smell or taste.
-Breathing it in can make you unwell, and it can kill if you’re exposed to high levels.
-As stated by National Center for Environmental Health, every year, at least 430 people die in the U.S. from accidental CO poisoning.
+Inhaling it can make you sick, and exposure to high levels can be fatal.
+According to the National Center for Environmental Health, every year, at least 430 people die in the U.S. due to accidental CO poisoning.
 Approximately 50,000 people in the U.S. visit the emergency department each year due to accidental CO poisoning.
-There are steps you can take to help protect yourself and your household from CO poisoning.
+However, there are steps you can take servicing gas furnace to protect yourself and your household from CO poisoning.

-Cracks in heat exchangers are mostly caused by corrosion.
-This weakening of the heat exchanger metal is created by a gradual reaction between the combustion gas and the metal.
-This is the reason as to why you need to be keen on old furnaces.
-You should not even ignore the smallest crack, as they will ultimately widen as the heat exchanger expands whenever it turns hot.
+Cracks in heat exchangers are mainly caused by corrosion.
+This corrosion weakens the metal of the heat exchanger over time.
+The main cause is a gradual reaction between the combustion gas and the metal.
+Therefore, it is important to pay close attention to old furnaces.
+Also, never ignore even the smallest crack, as they will eventually widen as the heat exchanger operates.

-A cracked heat exchanger is well identified by watching out for a clicking sound produced by the furnace when the blower shuts off.
-If you are having trouble with your furnace or heat exchanger it is best to call one of the experts at Emergency Maintenance company to repair the problem
+You can easily identify a cracked heat exchanger by listening for a clicking sound produced by the furnace when the blower shuts off.
+If you are experiencing any issues with your furnace or heat exchanger, it is best to call one of the experts at EMCO Tech (also known as Emergency Maintenance Company) to diagnose and repair the problem.